Where to Eat Indian Food in Philadelphia: The Ultimate Guide

 Devoted foodies and restaurant newbies love Foobooz.
 Sign up now for our twice weekly newsletter.

 I’ve never understood why.
 The cuisines of India are some of the richest, most varied, and most complex in the world.
 They encompass things that everyone loves — crispy-fried textures, spice, sugary sweetness, comfort.
 There’s a deep and historic (and delicious) baking tradition, a whole universe of bar snacks and street food.
-And when broken down into regional cuisines, there’s this wondrous variety and range that stretches from roasted whole roasted fish and goat and lamb to meticulous and refined classical dishes that are as rigorous in their prep as anything the French ever dreamed of.
+And when broken down into regional cuisines, there’s this wondrous variety and range that stretches from whole roasted fish and goat and lamb to meticulous and refined classical dishes that are as rigorous in their prep as anything the French could ever imagine.

-But still, it’s taken us a while to get our heads around Indian food — to accept that there’s more to it than the strip-mall buffet, the chicken tikka at lunch.
+But, still, it’s taken us a while to get our heads around Indian food — to accept that there’s more to it than the strip-mall buffet, the chicken tikka at lunch.

 The Indian Restaurants You Must Try First